ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_30-perfect_forwarding_failure_cases/synopsis.md

   The result is that neither 0 nor NULL can be perfect-forwarded as a null pointer.
 The fix is easy, however: pass "nullptr" instead of 0 or NULL.
-- Declaration-only integral static const data members
+- Declaration-only integral static const data members.
-- Overloaded function names and template names
+- Overloaded function names and template names.
-- Bitfilds
+- Bitfilds.

 Summary
 -------

-- Perfect forwarding fails when template type deduction fails or when it deduces the wrong type.
+- perfect forwarding fails when template type deduction fails or when it deduces the wrong type;
 - The kinds of arguments that lead to perfect forwardnig failure are braced initializers, null pointers expressed as 0 or NULL, declaration-only integral const static data members, template